-- Activate notifications: select this checkbox to receive an e-mail with each talk submission.
+- Receive notifications: Select this checkbox to receive an e-mail with each talk submission.

-- Private R4P: select this checkbox to keep the list of proposals hidden until you publish the final agenda.
-When private is selected, only the author and the event organizer can see the content of each talk.
+- Private R4P: Select this checkbox to keep the list of proposals hidden until you publish the final agenda.
+When private is selected, only the author and the selection committee can see the content of each talk.

-- Compensate expenses: Enable the speakers to request to be compensated for travel and lodging expenses.
+- Compensate expenses: Select this checkbox to ask the speakers if they want to be compensated for travel and lodging expenses.

 After saving the Request for Proposals, you can start accepting talks at the R4P page.
 To get the link to the page, click the Get Link button and then click the button with the clipboard icon.